meetqy/vite-plugin-vue-docs-2/README.md

 ## Syntax

-`emits`, `props`, and vue have corresponding wording, so just add a comment on the wording, and the plug-in will automatically parse it.
+- `emits`, `props`, and vue have corresponding wording, so just add a comment on the wording, and the plug-in will automatically parse it.
+- `slots` is also generated automatically.
+If you need to add a description, you only need to add a comment on the previous line of the `<slot>` tag.

 ### ref